koalaman/shellcheck/README.md

 ## Contributing

 Please submit patches to code or documentation as GitHub pull requests!
+Check out the [DevGuide](https://github.com/koalaman/shellcheck/wiki/DevGuide) on the ShellCheck Wiki.

 Contributions must be licensed under the GNU GPLv3.
 The contributor retains the copyright.